1.5JZ – Everything You Need To Know

 The engine, most commonly found in the likes of the Toyota Supra and Toyota Aristo, has gone down in the history books as one of the most refined engines ever made.

 It may not push out astonishing power figures in stock form when stacked up against modern engines at 330 hp.
-It’s the eventual power capabilities that tuning provides which makes the 2JZ so desirable.
+It’s the eventual power capabilities that tuning provides which make the 2JZ so desirable.

 If you’re wondering what the actual limits of the 2JZ capabilities are, then this insane 3,000 HP 5-second drag car certainly has to be approaching the boundaries: